William Bell Dinsmoor: Legacy

+Dinsmoor's full bibliography is collected in the journal Hesperia.

 Dinsmoor is best known for two major works.
 The first of these is his complete rewriting of The Architecture of Ancient Greece (1927).
-Dinsmoor's full bibliography is collected in the journal Hesperia.
 Although Dinsmoor always allowed much credit for the work to Anderson and Spiers, the revision of the book was essentially a unique accomplishment.
-In 1931 Dinsmoor published his discovery about the archons from the Propylaia of the acropolis in Athens.
-These lists of magistrates aided greatly the study of other objects from the Athenian Agora.
-Dinsmoor determined the original design to the Propylaia.
+The second book is The Archons of Athens in the Hellenistic Age (1931), which attempted to assign absolute dates to the eponymous archons of Hellenistic Athens.
+The book is fundamental for Athenian chronology.

 His son, William Bell Dinsmoor Jr., was also a distinguished classical architectural historian.